Daiko Nagato: Biography

 In July 2013, tax investigations from the Tokyo and Osaka National Tax Offices pointed out about 2 billion yen was missed and 1 billion yen was hidden over the five years from 2007 to 2012.
 Taking responsibility for this scandal, production activities were suspended until 2014.
 In 2016, he returned as an arranger, producer and writer to the project D-project which the letter D is initialed from his name.
 Until 2019 he temporarily used initial alias +D. Since 2020, he started to use his full name in the credits for the Giza Studio artist as an arranger.

 In 2020, he launched his own radio show "Oldies Goodies" along with radio personality Banba Hirofumi on the Shiga's FM Broadcasting.
 The topics of the shows changed between music between 50-70s and secret talks behind the production activities of his artist during 90s.
 For the first time ever it is marked being able to hear his speaking voice, as he never made any television or radio appearances before.
 In 2022, he opened his first soba restaurant "Will Soba: Kitahoire" located in Osaka.
 He stands in the position of the president of the restaurant.
-In 8 May 2023, has come announcement came from his agency about company name change from the Being Inc. to B-Zone.
+On 8 May 2023, has come announcement came from his agency about company name change from the Being Inc. to B-Zone.
 Although in the statement is mentioned "the renaming should represent new wave of the music in the future", the actual reason behind the change has not been announced.

 He's active as a producer as of 2024.